-Put the cocoa or hot chocolate mix in a glass.
+Put 1 packet (2 tablespoons) of the hot chocolate mix in a glass.

 Slowly stir in the remaining cup of milk.
-Because we're making a cold version of cocoa, it may take a little more time to dissolve all of the cocoa mix.
+Because this is a cold version of cocoa, it may take longer to dissolve all of the cocoa mix.
 Take your time and stir the drink until you see no more chunks of powder.
 It's best to add the milk in a slow, steady stream while stirring to avoid clumping.

-When the mixture is smooth, add the ice cubes of your choice.
+When the mixture is smooth, add as many of the ice cubes as you prefer.

 - Beyond this iced cocoa recipe, you can use the chocolate cubes in other drinks.
 Almost any iced latte will take nicely to the melting milky chocolate.